Anthony

 observed that when the conductive particle based material is

-formulated such that the conductive particles are dispersed in the
+formulated such that the conductive particles are dispersed in

-particle based material exhibits properties that enable it to at
+properties that enable it to at least one of efficiently

-efficiently emit electromagnetic radiation into space.
-Moreover,
+electromagnetic radiation into space.
+Moreover, it has been

-particles included in the conductive particle based material.
+included in the conductive particle based material.

-[0047] Without intending to be limiting, it is believed that when
+[0047] Without intending to be limiting, it is believed that

-electromagnetic radiation is introduced into the conductive
+when electromagnetic radiation is introduced into the conductive

 particle based material, electromagnetic radiation may pass from